 OUR PALM OIL POLICY

-Froneri is committed to sourcing all our palm oil responsibly and sustainably.
+Froneri is committed to sourcing ALL our palm oil responsibly and sustainably.
 As a member of the Roundtable on Sustainable Palm Oil (RSPO) we support and endorse its Principles and Criteria.
-We are committed to ensuring that all of the palm oil contained in our products is responsibly and sustainably sourced.
-Our aim is to have all of our palm oil sustainably sourced by 2022.

 SINGLE USE PLASTIC REDUCTION